 Embedding the voice and agency of Aboriginal Victorians in decision making at all three levels of government and across agencies is critical to achieving long-term generational and improved outcomes for Aboriginal communities.
 This award celebrates Aboriginal self-determination as enshrined in the United Nations Declaration on the Rights of Indigenous Peoples through active partnerships that are transferring policy and program decision-making and resources to the Victorian Aboriginal community.

-FINALIST: Budj Bim World Heritage Nomination Project (Department of Premier and Cabinet)
+WINNER: Budj Bim World Heritage Nomination Project (Department of Premier and Cabinet)

 The Budj Bim Cultural Landscape, located in Gunditjmara Country, includes one of the world’s oldest and largest aquaculture systems.
 The Gunditjmara have pursued Budj Bim’s World Heritage listing for more than 20 years and through the help of Heritage Services, Aboriginal Victoria, the nomination has been accepted for consideration.
 If successful, it will mark Australia’s 20th World Heritage place.

-FINALIST: Burra Lotjpa Dunguludja - The Aboriginal Justice Agreement Phase 4 (Aboriginal Justice Caucus)
+WINNER: Burra Lotjpa Dunguludja - The Aboriginal Justice Agreement Phase 4 (Aboriginal Justice Caucus)